 St. Andrews community organizations agreed to become partners in a new formal organization (under the Registry of Joint Stock Companies) called the St. Andrews Community Partnership.
 Acting as an apex level “association of associations” it currently has 14 organizations as members.
 This has enabled better communication and increased cooperation and collaboration among member organizations.
 Collectively, they are hiring two summer students to be shared among the organizations over the summer.
 Also, the Partnership has initiated a community website, which is proving to be an excellent communication tool.
-Partnership members include: Catholic Women’s League, Highlander Curling Club, Knights of Columbus, Oak & Owl Seniors Club, St. Andrews District Community Center, St. Andrews District Fire Dept. & Auxiliary, St. Andrews Home & School Assoc., St. Andrews Senior’s Housing Assoc., St. Andrews Softball Assoc., Wishing Wells Society, St. Andrews 4-H Club, St. Andrews Parish Council, St. Andrews Veterans Association and Tri-Heart Society
+Partnership members include: St. Andrews 4-H Club, Catholic Women’s League, St. Andrews District Community Center, St. Andrews District Fire Dept. & Auxiliary, Highlander Curling Club, St. Andrews Home & School Assoc., Knights of Columbus, Oak & Owl Seniors Club, St. Andrews Senior’s Housing Assoc., St. Andrews Softball Assoc., St. Andrews Parish, Tri-Heart Society, St. Andrews Veterans Association and Wishing Wells Society.

-A St. Andrews community website has been created under the direction of the St. Andrews Community Partnership to enable coordinated information exchange, easier coordination of community events and to provide a way for people to stay in touch, especially non-residents.
-The Calendar of Events is well utilized, all organizations have an information page and their contact information is readily available through the website.
+This community website has been created under the direction of the St. Andrews Community Partnership to enable coordinated information exchange, easier coordination of community events and to provide a way for people to stay in touch, especially non-residents.
+All organizations have an information page and their contact information is readily available through the website.